gilzow/ezsql/readme.txt

 * Added styled DIV around Reports with ID tag so that you can customize the style.

 == Upgrade Notice ==

+= 4.11.15 =
+Fixed some minor styles in the admin and added a feature to hide all the reports from the main admin menu.

 = 4.11.13 =
 Fixed some minor bugs, improved the handling of multiple queries and added a call to do_shortcode to the query results.